tommyrharper/Example-Project-1/README.md

 #### Add route handler for requests to get more details about a character
 It's time to create a route handler for this new functionality.
 1. [  ] In the `/server/routes/characters.js` file, add a new route handler for `POST` to `/details`.
-1. [  ] This route handler should invoke the following middelware functions:
+1. [  ] This route handler should invoke the following middleware functions:
     1. [  ] starWarsController.validateRequestCharacter
     1. [  ] starWarsController.getHomeworld
     1. [  ] starWarsController.getFilms